-(Byron Montgomerie <byron@saturn.cs.mun.ca>)
+(Byron Montgomerie byron@saturn.cs.mun.ca>)

-SAVE and RESTORE now prompts for a file to use so multiple save files can be used by the player.
+SAVE and RESTORE now prompts for a filename so multiple save files can be used by the player.

+'''

 (Luis Torres <let@reef.cis.ufl.edu>)

+'''

 Multiplication and division can now be performed using the '' and '/' operators respectively.